 It took another 11 months trying to find a scope and mount that would work to get the quality of picture I desired.
 My C11 was very hard to focus and the wedge was very difficult to work with.
 My Orion “short tube 80” had major coma around the edges and was riding on top on the C11.
 I purchased an Orion EQ-G mount in the winter and a Celestron GP-C102 from a fellow astronomer and I was off.
 This scope had some blue fridges around bright stars, but it was great to learn the craft.
 It was not long before I revisited my old friend the North American Nebula.

-Last year I made one more upgrade to get rid of those blue fringes and purchased a Explore Scientific ES ED-127.
+In 2013 I made one more upgrade to get rid of those blue fringes and purchased a Explore Scientific ES ED-127.
 I am still processing many of these images, but they look real good even though the scope had some collimation issues that have since been corrected.
-It has been fun and educational.
-I can’t wait to see what I learn next.

 You can see more of my images in the two galleries below: